 have been a controversial debate among community members and educators for more than a decade – and there are no signs of the debate simmering.

 Vouchers are essentially a form of “tax scholarship” for public school students, wherein the educational tax (which typically is given directly to public schools) can be used to pay for alternative forms of education.
 With the voucher approach, taxes allow parents to send their children to a school of their choice; in fact, this money can even be used for private schools

-While many parents and educators believe that vouchers give students the freedom to seek out better educational opportunities, other individuals and experts assert that vouchers simply deprive struggling schools from receiving much needed funding for improvement.
+While many parents and educators believe that vouchers give students the freedom to seek out better educational opportunities, other individuals and experts assert that vouchers simply deprive struggling schools from receiving much-needed funding for improvement.
 With this great debate, one must question: are vouchers destroying or saving our public schools?
 This video from NPR explains how vouchers work.